jkniest/hue-it-documentation/docs/groups/README.md

 ## Effects and alerts

 Phillips Hue supports both effects and alerts.
-You can use effects to start a `colorloop` which will iterate through each colors from time to time.
+You can use effects to start a `colorloop` which will iterate through each color from time to time.
 Effects can be used to let your lights blink.

 ```php
 // Set the effect for the whole group.
 You can use "none" or "colorloop"